sanakhuram/Food-Blog/README.md

 The main goals of this project are:

-1. To master the use of Tailwind CSS for styling.
+1. To use Tailwind CSS for styling.
-2. To enhance my JavaScript skills by creating dynamic and interactive features.
+2. To experience JavaScript skills by creating dynamic and interactive features.
 3. To learn how to integrate and use open-source APIs effectively.

 ## Features